Louisiana State University: 19th century

-Louisiana State University Agricultural & Mechanical College had its origin in several land grants made by the United States government in 1806, 1811, and 1827 for use as a seminary of learning.
+Louisiana State University Agricultural and Mechanical College had its origin in several land grants made by the United States government in 1806, 1811, and 1827 for use as a seminary of learning.
 It was founded as a military academy and is still today steeped in military tradition, giving rise to the school's nickname "The Ole War Skule".
 In 1853, the Louisiana General Assembly established the Seminary of Learning of the State of Louisiana near Pineville in Rapides Parish in Central Louisiana.
 Modeled initially after Virginia Military Institute, the institution opened with five professors and nineteen cadets on January 2, 1860, with Major, later Colonel, William Tecumseh Sherman as superintendent.

-The original location of the Old LSU Site is listed on the National Register of Historic Places.
+The Old LSU Site, the school's original location, is listed on the National Register of Historic Places.

-On January 26, 1861, when Louisiana became the sixth state to secede from the Union, Sherman resigned his position after only a year at the helm to return north and eventually resume his service in the Union Army.
+On January 26, 1861, when Louisiana became the fifth state to secede from the Union, Sherman resigned his position after only a year as Superintendent to return north and eventually resume his service in the Union Army.
 The school closed on June 30, 1861, after the start of the American Civil War.

-During the war, the university reopened briefly in April 1863 but was closed once again with the invasion of the Red River Valley by the Union Army.
+During the war, the university reopened briefly in April 1863 but was closed once again during the Union Army's Red River Campaign.
 The losses sustained by the institution during the Union occupation were heavy, and after 1863 the seminary remained closed for the remainder of the Civil War.
 Following the surrender of the Confederates at Appomattox Court House on April 9, 1865, General Sherman donated two cannons to the institution.
 These cannons had been captured from Confederate forces after the close of the war and had been used during the initial firing upon Fort Sumter in April 1861.
 The cannons are still displayed in front of LSU's Military Science/Aerospace Studies Building.

 The seminary officially reopened its doors on October 2, 1865, only to be burned October 15, 1869.
 On November 1, 1869, the institution resumed its exercises in Baton Rouge, where it has since remained.
 In 1870, the name of the institution was officially changed to Louisiana State University.

-Louisiana State University Agricultural & Mechanical College was established by an act of the legislature, approved April 7, 1874, to carry out the United States Morrill Act of 1862, granting lands for this purpose.
+Louisiana State University Agricultural and Mechanical College was established by an act of the legislature, approved April 7, 1874, to carry out the United States Morrill Act of 1862, granting lands for this purpose.
 It temporarily opened in New Orleans, June 1, 1874, where it remained until it merged with Louisiana State University in 1877.
-This prompted the final name change for the university to the Louisiana State University and Agricultural & Mechanical College.
+This prompted the final name change for the university to the Louisiana State University and Agricultural and Mechanical College.